veggiemonk/awesome-docker/README.md

 > A curated list of Docker resources and projects Inspired by [@sindresorhus](https://github.com/sindresorhus)' [awesome][sindresorhus] and improved by these **[amazing contributors](https://github.com/veggiemonk/awesome-docker/graphs/contributors)**.

-It's now a github project because it's considerably easier for other people to edit, fix and expand on Docker using Github.
+It's now a GitHub project because it's considerably easier for other people to edit, fix and expand on Docker using GitHub.
 Just click [README.md][editREADME] to submit a [pull request][editREADME].
 If this list is not complete, you can [contribute][editREADME] to make it so.

 > **Please**, help organize these resources so that they are _easy to find_ and _understand_ for new comers.
 See how to **[Contribute](https://github.com/veggiemonk/awesome-docker/blob/master/CONTRIBUTING.md)** for tips!